The eCommerce Consulting Process

 To evolve from a Digital Laggard to a Leader requires an eCommerce Consulting Process designed to activate the correct type of change.

-"Forensics" is a term describing a proven scientific methodology used to solve such things as crimes and accounting negligence.
-This eCommerce Consulting Process is a forensic approach to solving poor-performing eCommerce channels.
+"Forensics" describes a proven scientific methodology for solving crimes and accounting negligence.
+The eCommerce Consulting Process, seen below, is a proven forensic approach to solving poor-performing eCommerce websites.

-Below is a high-level summary of this process, which is consistently producing client success.
-The process is summarised in 6 steps:
+Below is a high-level summary of this process, which consistently produces client success.

 Step 1: Let's Get Strategic

-Greg first engages with the C-Suite to understand the business-wide strategic pillars.
+Greg first engages with the C-Suite to understand the business-wide growth plan.

-Research proves that when an eCommerce channel is supported and aligned with strategy, it drives business-wide growth.
+Research proves when an eCommerce website aligns with business-wide strategy, it drives overall growth.

-This step sets the tone for what the business wants from the eCommerce channel, and it influences decision-making.
+This strategic context sets the tone, defines what the business needs from the eCommerce channel, and influences decision-making.

 Click here to learn more about the eCommerce Strategic Planning services.